-The new Hurtigruten hybrid Roald Amundsen has set sail for the artic and is becoming the first cruise ship able to operate on battery power.
+The new Hurtigruten hybrid Roald Amundsen has set sail for the arctic and is becoming the first cruise ship able to operate on battery power.
 When using her battery packs, it enables her to move silently through sensitive wild life areas without a trace!

 “This opens a new chapter in maritime history.
 MS Roald Amundsen is the first cruise ship equipped with batteries, something deemed impossible just a few years back.
 With the introduction of MS Roald Amundsen, Hurtigruten sets a new standard not only for cruising, but for the entire shipping industry to follow,” said Hurtigruten CEO Daniel Skjeldam.